antoniooreany/Blockchain-PoW-Consensus/README.md

 # Blockchain-PoW-Consensus

-Simple implementation: chatGpt: Blockchain Technology: Consensus Mechanism Proof-of-Work
+Simple implementation of the Blockchain: Consensus Mechanism Proof-of-Work